-3.3.6.
-Herd Health Services in relation to AI
+3.3.5.
+Herd health services in relation to AI

 Artificial insemination services should be integrated with other programmes and services that influence its efficiency and the efficiency of animal production.
-These include disease diagnosis and control programmes, especially for infectious reproductive disorders (Brucellosis, Leptospirosis and Tuberculosis), mastitis diagnosis and control, calf rearing, heifer rearing, nutrition improvement programmes and other veterinary and animal husbandry education services.
+These include disease diagnosis and control programmes, especially for infectious reproductive disorders (Brucellosis, Leptospirosis, Tuberculosis, Campylobacteriosis and Trichomoniasis), mastitis diagnosis and control, calf rearing, heifer rearing, nutrition improvement programmes and other veterinary and animal husbandry education services.
+The visits by AITs and veterinarian to farms should be used as opportunities to provide additional services to farmers.